-Truly a city of the past, Florence is an Italian city that is rich with history and art – every street and building has its own story and significance.
-Art and creativity from hundreds of years ago is everywhere!
-Here are ten of the most important and impressive pieces of architecture throughout Florence, ranging from the Middle Ages and all the way up to the time of Italy’s independence and unification during the second half of the 19th century.
+Truly a city of the past, Florence is rich with history and art – every street and building has its own story and significance.
+Here is some of the most impressive architecture throughout the city, ranging all the way from the Middle Ages to Italy’s unification during the second half of the 19th century.

 Started in 1255, the Bargello is similar in style to the Palazzo Vecchio with its weighty fortress-like base and tall slender bell tower.
 It too was originally built as a civil building to house the City Commune of Florence and is the oldest public building in Florence.
 In the late 16th century, the Medici family turned the Bargello into a police headquarters and prison, which it remained until 1859 when it was turned into an art museum.
 Today it houses some of the most important statues and sculptures from both the Antiquity and the Renaissance, including Michelangelo’s Bacchus and Donatello’s David.